seanorourke7/taped/README.md

 **Admin Dashboard - Logged in Admin/Superuser only**

-When developing this project it was important to me to have a separate Admin area accessible via the frontend, in addition to the Django Backend Panel.
+When developing this project it was important to me to have separate Admin access via the frontend, in addition to the Django Backend Panel.
 I fulfilled this by separating out the CRUD features for the Admin/Superuser into "Product Management" and "Create a Post".
 This provides a direct link to editable forms for adding/editing products and articles.
 A separated 'Admin' view (viewable only to the Admin when they are logged in) has been created for Blog Posts and Products with lists that display 'Edit' and 'Delete' Buttons.
 The 'Create a Post' button brings the Admin directly to adding a new blog post.
 The 'Product Management' button brings the Admin directly to adding a new product.
 Crispy Forms and Summernote render forms that allow for a high degree of editing, manipulation and connection to the database models.

 <details open>
     <summary>Admin Dashboard View - Admin Only</summary>